PerchCMS/Solutions/integrations/how-to-create-video-playlist-descriptions.md

         display: block;
     }

-Create a video_list.html template in perch/templates/content.
+Create a video_list.html template inside perch/templates/content.
 This is a repeater block which will allow the editor to add multiple videos and reorder them.
 The video-url is used to dynamically populate the playlist.
+It's not visible on the page.

 	<perch:repeater id="Videos" label="Videos">
 		<li>